Part 4: Colouring with Procreate

 Taking a break

-Nothing much happened in April, I was trying to wait for people’s feedback on the 1st draft before I do any more work on it, so the timing worked out.
+Nothing much happened in April since I was waiting for people’s feedback on the first draft before I do any more work on it, so the timing worked out nicely.

-The break did me a lot of good, because I came back with fresh eyes reading my ramblings and it made me realize I really needed to re-write a lot of the story.
+The break did me a lot of good, because I came back with fresh eyes reading my ramblings and it made me realize I really needed to do an overhaul of the story.

 This is why a lot of what was shared before you’ll probably never see in the final.